Ashassins/Ashassins/README.md

 - 👋 Hi, I’m @Ashassins.
-Aka Ashen, Anna, etc.
+A.k.a Ashen, Anna, etc.
     - I've worked for Nucor and Cisco so far, and did my B.S. in Computer Engineering at Purdue University
+    - I went to John Champe High School and Thomas Jefferson High School for Science and Technology
 - 👀 I’m interested in
     - Mechanical Keyboards
     - Plants